michaeluno/admin-page-framework/readme.txt

 == Changelog ==

 = 2.1.2 =
-* Fixed: a bug that when the `vMultiple` field array element is true for the *select* field type and if the user picks nothing, the input key was not sent.
 * Fixed: a bug that undefined index `typenow` warning occurred when a custom database query with the WP_Query class was performed in the edit.php admin page.
 * Added: the `admin-page-framework-radio-label` and the `admin-page-framework-checkbox-label` class selectors for the elements enclosing radio and checkbox input labels and removed `display:inline-block` from the inline CSS rule of the elements.
 * Fixed: an undefined index warning to occur that appears when a non-existent parent tab slug is given to the `strParentTabSlug` in-page tab array element.